Snowflake-Labs/sfquickstarts/site/sfguides/src/cdc_data_from_postgres_to_snowflake/cdc_data_from_postgres_to_snowflake.md

 </ul>

 #### Verifying Connection with Snowflake
 Navigate to Snowsight to your previously created Snowflake Connector for PostgreSQL Native App.
 Click on the **Refresh** button in the Agent Connection Section.
 When successfully configured, you should see the "Successfully configured" message.
+Click "Define data to sync".

 <img src="assets/successfully_configured.png">